top of page

 The Problem

-• Unexpected health crises and stressful life events can affect anyone, and recovery may take weeks or months.
+• Unexpected and stressful life events can affect anyone, and recovery may take weeks or months.
 Purchasing a firearm during such times greatly increases the risk of suicide.

 • Colorado has had the 13th highest rate of gun suicide and was 8th in the nation for the overall number of suicides.
 When a firearm is used in a suicide attempt, there isn’t an opportunity for a “second chance” since it is nearly always lethal (9 out of 10 die).

 • Surviving one suicide attempt makes all the difference.
-Approximately 90% of survivors of serious suicide take advantage of the second chance at life and do not ultimately die by suicide in subsequent attempts.
+Approximately 90% of survivors of serious suicide take advantage of a second chance at life and do not go on to die by suicide in subsequent attempts.

 • Research shows that delaying access to firearms significantly reduces gun suicides without increasing non-gun suicides.